Kronprinsessegade: Wrought-iron grill and pavilions

-In 1931 a property was demolished in Sølvgade to continue Kronprinsessegade eastwards, past Nyboder and the Building Society's houses, all the way to Øster Voldgade at Nyboder School.

 Architecture

 The houses along the oldest section of the street, facing Rosenborg Castle Garden, are mostly built in a Neoclassical style typical of the construction boom during the decades after the Great Fire of 1795 and which still dominates in much of central Copenhagen.
 The architect, architectural writer and urban planner Steen Eiler Rasmussen has given the following characterisation of the street:

-Kronprinsessegade today

-Kronprinsessegade is today generally a quiet residential street with the David Collection as its main point of interest for visitors.

-The pavilions are today rented out by the Palaces and Properties Agency on two-years leases with possibility of extension.
-There is a required minimum opening time of 20 hours per week.
-They need to be relevant to the site's history while being placed in a contemporary context.
-A larger building in the gardens, halfway along the street, houses the restaurant Orangeriet which has a Bib Gourmand in the Michelin Guide.

-Also on Kronprinsessegade is Kokkeriet, which holds one Michelin star.

 Commemorative plaques

 A plaque on No. 36 commemorates that the composer Christoph Ernst Friedrich Weyse lived in the building from 1825.

-Cultural references

-Benjamin Jacobsen's fictional memoirs Midt i en klunketid (1955), Bedstemor går igen (1956) and Glade dage i Kronprinsessegade (1979) follows an iooer-class family in Kronprinsessegade in the 1890s.